Richard Taub: Biography

-Richard Taub was born in Brooklyn, New York in 1937.
+Richard P. Taub was born in Brooklyn, New York in 1937.
 He completed his undergraduate degree at the University of Michigan where he also served as editor-in-chief of the Michigan Daily newspaper.
 After earning his BA in English Literature with Distinction and Honors in 1959, he moved on to Harvard University's Department of Social Relations where he received his MA in 1962 and his PhD in 1966, both in Sociology.
-During his time at Harvard he spent five years studying bureaucracy in India under the guidance of sociologist Alex Inkeles and anthropologist Cora DuBois and with the support of Fulbright and the American Institute for Indian Studies.
+During his time at Harvard he spent five years studying bureaucracy in India under the guidance of sociologist Alex Inkeles and anthropologist Cora Du Bois and with the support of Fulbright and the American Institute for Indian Studies.
 After completing his PhD, Taub was an Assistant Professor of Sociology at Brown University from 1965-1969.

 In 1969, Taub moved to the University of Chicago, where he served in many roles over nearly five decades: as Assistant Professor of Sociology, Associate Professor of Social Sciences, Director of the Program for Urban Neighborhoods, Associate Dean of The College, Chair and Co-Chairman of the Undergraduate Program in Public Policy Studies at The College, Chairman of the Department of Comparative Human Development, the Paul Klapper Professor in the Social Sciences, and Professor in the Department of Comparative Human Development, Department of Sociology and The College.
 While living in Chicago he served on many local boards, as President of the Hyde Park Kenwood Community Development Association, as Chairman of the St. Thomas the Apostle School Board, and as a board member of the Seminary Cooperative Bookstore.